 Right to choose can have consequences

-Puneet Tiwari, a lawyer at Levitt Sheikh, says employers could communicate new workplace policies that include being vaccinated against COVID-19 and then dismiss employees with cause if they refuse.
+Puneet Tiwari, a lawyer at Levitt LLP, says employers could communicate new workplace policies that include being vaccinated against COVID-19 and then dismiss employees with cause if they refuse.
 He expects challenges using the protection of individuals’ rights under applicable human rights legislation.

 “You will always have the choice, but that choice may have consequences,” he said.